resourceful-workshop/resourceful-2025/index.md

 In particular we would like to open a forum by bringing together students, researchers, and experts to address and discuss the following questions:

- - What is semantic knowledge and how can semantic knowledge be sampled and extracted in practice?
+ - What is relevant linguistic knowledge the models should capture and how can this knowledge be sampled and extracted in practice?
- - What kind of semantic knowledge do we want and can capture in different contexts and tasks?
+ - What kind of linguistic knowledge do we want and can capture in different contexts and tasks?
  - To what degree are resources that have been traditionally aimed at rule-based natural language processing approaches relevant today both for machine learning techniques and hybrid approaches?
  - How can they be adapted for data-driven approaches?
  - To what degree data-driven approaches can be used to facilitate expert-driven annotation?